by K.M. Richards

 Perry Bass became a noted philanthropist in his later years and guided the rebirth of Fort Worth's downtown in the 1990s.
 He died June 1, 2006 at age 91.

-Lee Shoblom moved on from KAAR to launch the first all-news radio station in Denver (KBTR/710) on March 21, 1967; he later built and owned stations in Arizona, Southern California and Hawaii, including low power television station K45AJ in Lake Havasu City AZ (today's KLHU-CA).
+Lee Shoblom moved on from KAAR to launch the first all-news radio station in Denver (KBTR/710) on March 21, 1967; he later built and owned stations in Arizona, Southern California and Hawaii, including, in 1982, low power television station K45AJ in Lake Havasu City AZ (which continued operation as KLHU-CA until the end of 2015).
 He "retired" to Prescott AZ in 1997 but continues to produce online radio programs for UltimateOldiesRadio.com.

 Suzy Mallery went into public relations and formed "Man Watchers Inc." in 1975 -- essentially as a publicity stunt, but one which lasted well over a decade -- then proceeded to promote an annual Most Watchable Man (the first was Burt Reynolds) and later, an annual "Most Watchable Men in the World" list and "Man Watchers' Appreciation Week" (it was the second week of January, if you really need to know).
 She moved to Los Angeles in the 1980s and remained there until her death on June 26, 2008 at age 78.

 Buck Weaver continued to host Buckaroo 500 on KNTV until 1972, then retired to Las Vegas.
 In 2013 he attempted to raise funds via Kickstarter to produce an updated version of the program, to be hosted by his daughter Cassie Dawn (who had made many appearances on the original as a child).
 He cancelled the project after two months when he raised only $127 ... all of that in the first two days.